YongoDavid/Demo-2024-Mar/README.md

 22-Mar
-Google docs seems to not be working anymore for the files download the links are woeking normally, but on the main site when the button is clicked it doesnt work.
+Google docs seems to not be working anymore for the files download the links are woeking normally, but on the main site when the button is clicked it doesnt work. might try using the FTP method i was avioding , maybe that will work.